 Lynette has been an educator for over 20 years.
 She has a Bachelor of Arts in Early Childhood Education and Elementary Education with a minor in psychology from Notre Dame de Namur University.
-She continued onwards in her education, and received her certification in Elementary Education from an accredited university in D.C.
+She continued onwards in her education to receive a Master's in Education from Moreland University, and received her certification in Elementary Education from an accredited university in D.C.

 Originally born in San Francisco but raised in Southern California after moving there with her mother and three brothers when Lynette was only 8 years old.
 Generally, she excelled in school, but it had its challenges as well.
 Lynette didn’t come to understand why learning was much more challenging for her as compared to her peers.
 It was later revealed that Lynette had a learning disability, and she was diagnosed with Dyslexia in her freshman year in college.
 Her personal experience with a learning disability helped her to recognize the significance of addressing the different requirements of every child.